 Trained as an cognitive and perceptual scientist, he has published empirical studies on memory, self, emotion, prosopagnosia, consciousness, and the philosophy of cognitive science in the academic journals Cognition & Emotion, Social Cognition, and Journal of Consciousness studies.

-Dr. Gabriel is part of a web series of video discussions on the evolution of emotions on blogginghead.tv and meaning of life.tv, here is our latest video:
+Dr. Gabriel is part of a web series of video discussions on the evolution of emotions on blogginghead.tv and meaning of life.tv, here are all our podcasts:

 For more on courses taught: